SMORTAZA/Genomic_test/README.md

 mv hg18.fasta Genomic/data/ref
 ```
 ## Data quality
+The first step of an analysis is to verify the quality of the sequenced data.
+FastQC is famous for that, mostly for Illumina sequencing.
+As these fastq.gz are from Illumina paired-end sequencing, FastQC is therefore suitable :
 ```
 ~/FastQC/fastqc Genomic/data/samples*fastq.gz
 ```
-Creation of html files for each fastq.gz.
+This command line lend to the creation of html files for each fastq.gz.
 This show that the data have a good quality, and so, we can go further for the analysis.

 --------------------------------------------------------------------------------